USEPA/power-sector-dev-portal/app/public/content/datavis/charts/bar-charts.md

         Bar and column charts are most useful when you have data you want to compare across categories on a nominal or ordinal scale or when you have time-based data that is measured discreetly (for example, changes in emissions that are only measured once a year).

         If each category has multiple data points associated with it that you want to call out, you may want to use a boxplot or other chart type.
 Similarly, if you have a large number of categories, using a lollipop chart can help reduce clutter.

 sections:
+  - title: "General Bar and Column Chart Guidance"
+    content: |
+        - Use the y-axis to measure the quantitative variable with vertical, upright bars.
+        - Your y-axis should start at zero with this chart type.
+        - Keep category names short.
+Use this chart type if your categories are years or times.
+        - Center-align your category labels when using this chart type.
+    cards:
+    - title: "Sorting"
+      image: "/assets/images/datavis/charts/bar-and-column-charts/sorting.png"
+      content: Sorting bars or columns by value helps make patterns more obvious and can help highlight important values.
+There are some cases when sorting by value doesn’t make sense, for example if you have columns that represent points in time.
+      type: "default"
+    - title: "“Anchors”"
+      image: "/assets/images/datavis/charts/bar-and-column-charts/anchors.png"
+      content: Different tools may allow for different ways of presenting “anchors” (such as averages) as comparisons; these can add helpful context to your data points, but aren’t always necessary.
+      type: "default"
   - title: "Column Chart"
     level: 3
   - title: "Best Practices"